 We are getting ready to travel Australia for an indefinite period of time.
 Planning for this has been underway in one way or another for almost four years now.
-We have our vehicle sorted, we are awaiting delivery of our caravan after selling our camper trailer and our kids have finished school.
+We have our vehicle paid off and have just a couple more things to add to it before we leave.
+We took delivery of our NextGen caravan in August and our kids have both finished school.

-We will make a final decision on what to do with our house in the next few weeks.
+We have finally made a decision about our house and it will go on the market in the coming weeks.
 So now I feel it’s time to turn my attention to some smaller, more personal details like our health and also making sure we have our ‘affairs’ in order should the unthinkable happen.
 There are so many things to do before you travel Australia and sometimes things like our health care aren’t at the top of our lists.

 Do you have on-going health care needs or are you just way over due for a general check up?
 Or do you suffer from a chronic or long term health condition?